okzapradhana/pubsub-gatekeeper-api/Readme.md

    pip install -r requirements.txt
    ```
 ### Prometheus Pushgateway
 Prometheus pushgateway allows batch jobs to expose their metrics to Prometheus.
-Such as how many specific endpoint got hit, how many valid and invalid payload request that sent to the endpoint, etc.
+Such as how many specific endpoint got hit, how many valid and invalid payload request that sent to the endpoint, etc. You can read more on [docs here](https://github.com/prometheus/pushgateway)

 First of all, you need to pull the image from [DockerHub](https://hub.docker.com/r/prom/pushgateway)